pgsql-io/multicorn2/README.md

 Multicorn2
 ==========

-Multicorn Python3 Wrapper for Postgresql Foreign Data Wrapper.
-Tested on Linux w/ Python 3.9-3.10 & Postgres 12-16.
+Multicorn Python3 Foreign Data Wrapper (FDW) for Postgresql.
+Tested on Linux w/ Python 3.9-3.12 & Postgres 12-17.

 The Multicorn Foreign Data Wrapper allows you to fetch foreign data in Python in your PostgreSQL server.